DataDog/documentation/content/en/developers/dogstatsd/_index.md

 ## Setup

-To set up DogStatsD, first, configure your Agent to enable the DogStatsD server, and then instrument your code to send data to it.
+To set up DogStatsD, configure your Agent to enable the DogStatsD server then instrument your code to send data.

 ### Agent